HfMT-ZM4/symbolist-electron/readme.md

 * `fromData` called from `ui_controller` when data is received and needs to be mapped to graphic representation.
 * `updateFromDataset` called from the inspector, when elements of the data should be updated.
-* `getContainerForData` for container types, this function is called when a new data object is being set, if there are multiple containers of the same type, for example systems with line breaks, this function looks up teh container by a certain parameter, usually time.
+* `getContainerForData` for container types, this function is called when a new data object is being set, if there are multiple containers of the same type, for example systems with line breaks, this function looks up the container by a certain parameter, usually time.

 __Optional__
 * `editMode` (element, true/false)=> called from ui controller when entering edit mode
 * `selected` (element, true/false)=> called from ui controller on selection, return true if selection is handled in the script, false will trigger the default selection mechanics.
 * `translate` (element, delta_pos) => called from ui on click drag from a window event listener which works better than a local listener.
 Return true if handled by the symbol.
-The `ui_api.translate` can be used to translate the object using the API function by appying a transform matrix to the top-level group object.
+The `ui_api.translate` can be used to translate the object using the API function by applying a transform matrix to the top-level group object.
 * `applyTransformToData` (optional but usually needed): on mouseup, if selected objects have changed, the ui controller calls `applyTransformToData` which applies the transform matrix to the SVG attribute values.
-This is important becuase the attribute values are used for mapping.
+This is important because the attribute values are used for mapping.
 Inside the `applyTransformToData` function, the `ui_api.applyTransform` can be used to apply the transform to the SVG data, and then you will want a function like `mapToData` to map the updated graphic information to the data.

 __Typical Internal Functions__
 These functions have no specific required name or use outside the definition, but are used in the common script patterns so far: